hopsoft/knockout_app/README.md

 ).call(this);
  ```

-Notice that no new attributes were added to the DOM. *Most of the alternate solutions opt for DOM manipulation.*
+Notice that no new attributes were added to the DOM. *Most other unbostrusive solutions opt for DOM manipulation.*

 Now lets wire everything up.